SarahFrench/ExamPrep/chapter-2/obj-2-2/README.md

 When events fire an event object is available:
 - can be received as an argument for event handler functions
 - provides metadata about the event; tells you what key was pressed for a keyup event, or where the mouse clicked on a click event.

+In event listeners you can use the `this` keyword to refer to the element emitting the event: `this` === event.target

 Event handling can be set up in different ways: